InfoSec-Crow/Kali-Setup/README.md

 # Kali-Setup
-The Kali Linux setup i use for CTF
+I use the Kali Linux setup from: https://github.com/xct/kali-clean